 Not only does this cake take you back to carefree childhood days, but it also gives you an opportunity to create those memories with your kids.

-EASY – This recipe is so easy!
-You start with a boxed cake mix, add strawberry jello powder and just a handful of other ingredients, and in less than an hour, you’ll have a gorgeous and delicious cake.
+IT’S EASY – You start with a boxed cake mix, add strawberry Jell-O powder and just a handful of other ingredients, and in less than an hour, you have a gorgeous and delicious cake.

 MAKE-AHEAD – This cake keeps for several days, so you can easily make it ahead.
 You can even freeze it and add the frosting when ready.